LouisBillaut/SWU-deck-picker/README.md

 ## 📥 Installation Guide

 ### Manual Installation (Developer Mode)
-1. Download or clone this repository
+1. Download `swudb-decks-picker.zip` from last release
-2. Open Chrome and go to `chrome://extensions/`
+2. Unzip the file to a folder on your computer
-3. Enable "Developer mode" in the top right corner
+3. Open Chrome and navigate to `chrome://extensions/`
-4. Click "Load unpacked"
+4. Enable "Developer mode" (top right corner)
-5. Select the extension folder
+5. Click "Load unpacked" and select the unzipped folder

 ## 🎯 Features